 You may want to read this article first: What is a Bin?

-The class midpoint (or class mark) is a specific point in the center of the bins (categories) in a frequency distribution table; It’s also the center of a bar in a histogram.
-It is defined as the average of the upper and lower class limits.
+A midpoint is defined as the average of the upper and lower class limits.
 The lower class limit is the lowest value in a bin (a particular category); The upper class limits are the highest values that can be in the bin.

 All members of a class are represented by their class marks when calculating most statistics for a frequency distribution table.